Why stay inside the same four walls every day?

 Managing Outside Activities

-Depending on what you’re doing, you may want to give instructions for the activity while your still in the classroom, or wait until you are at the designated location.
-For a surprise Edgar Allan Poe Scavenger Hunt inside of the school’s secret graveyard on campus, you may want to wait before your tell them what you’re up to.
-However, for most activities they need to know what they’re in for.
+Depending on what you’re doing, you may want to give instructions for the activity while you are still in the classroom or wait until you are at the designated location.
+For a surprise Edgar Allan Poe Scavenger Hunt inside of the school’s secret graveyard on campus, you may want to wait before you tell them what you’re up to.
+However, for most activities, they need to know what they’re in for.

-For example, for the photojournalism project I like to do, I go over camera angles, things to look for, ways to connect ideas to their pictures, BEFORE they leave the classroom.
-They have everything they need in hand before the leave the classroom.
+For example, for the photojournalism project, I like to do, I go over camera angles, things to look for, and ways to connect ideas to their pictures, BEFORE they leave the classroom.
+They have everything they need in hand before they leave the classroom.
 Most of the time, the moment we head out they know what they need to do, this minimizes off-task behavior.

-Have a back up plan for students who wander off.
-Let them know ahead of time the consequences for doing this.
+Have a backup plan for students who wander off.
+Let them know ahead of time the consequences of doing this.
 My school has an in-school suspension room they can wander right into if they don’t want to stay with the class.
 I let them know that I care about their safety and well-being, I need to know where everyone is at all times.
 This changes a negative into a positive.
-It is important for them to understand they why for your rules, and that it all comes from a good place.
+It is important for them to understand the why of your rules, and that it all comes from a good place.